lucazug/SyndromiTweet_BA/README.md

 * The word embeddings that are fed into the CNN were obtained through the Huggingface Inference API with the G-BERT base model developed by deepsetAI.
   The API tokens are not included in the above files.
-The actual word embeddings are save in pickle files for the training, validation and test set, respectively.
+The actual word embeddings are saved in pickle files for the training, validation and test set, respectively.

 ## Notes